Presentation

 Rock Legends

-This is a fantasy London.
+This is a fantasised London.
 The one we wish we’d known, the bubbling, heightened, delirious world of the early 1960s.
 Born in 1938, Terry O’Neill experienced it like none other.
-The boy who dreamed of being a drummer in a jazz club planned to become an air steward so that he could travel to the United States and study the greats of African-American music.
+The boy, who dreamed of being a drummer in a jazz club, then planned to become an air steward so that he could travel to the United States and study the most prominent figures of African-American music.
 As fate would have it, he met the art of photography along the way.
-At the time, rock‘n’roll was sweeping the world, - including Europe - by storm.
-The Beatles and The Rolling Stones were eager to break with how bands usually came across and performed.
-They wanted
+At the time, rock‘n’roll was sweeping the world −including Europe.
+The Beatles and The Rolling Stones were eager to break with the traditional image of a music band, of how they promoted themselves and how they performed.
+They wanted something more natural, more relaxed, more abrasive, and less conventional.
+And Terry O’Neill was the man for the job, becoming one of the key witnesses of a musical and societal revolution in the process.

 LABYRINTHE VÉGÉTAL